 - Or just the URL of the proxy server

 - Choose the most secure protocol that the VPN server supports.
-OpenVPN is preferred, but IKEv2 and L2TP are almost just as secure as OpenVPN.
-PPTP has been proven to provide very weak encryption, but provides a faster connection if speed is more important than security.
+OpenVPN, WireGuard, and IKEv2 are preferred, but L2TP is almost as secure.
+PPTP has been proven to provide very weak encryption but provides a faster connection if speed is more important than security.

-Give the connection a description so that you will know the provider as well as the server that it will connect to.
+- Give the connection a description so that you will know the provider as well as the server that it will connect to.
 Then you will need to enter the server address provided by your VPN service provider.
-If a certificate is required then the provider will have one ready for you.
-NordVPN is one that provides a certificate for the IKEv2 protocol only.
-However, NordVPN’s iOS app uses OpenVPN by default for supported versions of iOS, so you’re better off simply using their app instead.
+If a certificate is required, then the provider will have one ready for you.
+(NordVPN is one that provides a certificate for the IKEv2 protocol only.
+However, NordVPN’s iOS app uses OpenVPN by default for supported versions of iOS, so you’re better off simply using their app instead.)

-- You will now have a “VPN” slider as well as the VPN description listed on this screen.
+- You will now have a VPN slider as well as the VPN description listed on this screen.
 Simply slide the switch to the on position and watch to make sure the connection is successful.
 When the status shows “Connected”, you’re done.
 You can now surf privately and securely.

 How to connect several Apple devices to the VPN at the same time

 Apple junkie?
 No problem!
-All of the VPNs we recommended above allow for several simultaneous connections so you can connect your iPhone, iPad, Macbook, and anything else in your house to the VPN at the same time.
+All of the iOS VPNs we recommended above allow for several simultaneous connections, so you can connect your iPhone, iPad, Macbook, and anything else in your house to the VPN at the same time.
 This is also useful if you share your VPN subscription with family or roommates.